 Culture is key – frontline teams are already passionate about the customer, they know the pain points but are often restricted by processes, policies or lack of access to systems.

-8 Ways to create a customer centric culture
+8 Ways to create a super-charge your culture

 1. Invest in the skills and capabilities of your people

 Just as important as the formal training and tools, so too is ensuring your people have the digital literacy skills they need to confidently support customers.

 Be clear on the aspirations for the customer experience and formalise it.

 A public customer commitment is a great way to do this.

 If your people know the boundaries they will feel more confident to go the extra mile.

 3. Empower your people to solve issues locally